What we do?

 How does it work?

-We work with teachers to identify kids that have potential to successfully adopt e-reader technology.
-We loan e-readers to Indigenous students.
-We also show them how to access books that are interesting to them.
+We work with teachers to identify kids that have clear potential to succeed in our e-reading program.
+We loan them tablets and give them access to e-books that are interesting to them.
 We provide clear goals and positive incentives to encourage them to read more.
 We measure the reading behaviour and reading achievement of students before they enter the program and again after 12 weeks.
-If the evidence shows that thestudent has made good progress then the e-reader is given to them as a reward.
+If the evidence shows that the student has made good progress then the tablet is given to them as a reward.